 Here’s the story, titled “Whose Job Is It, Anyway?”

-There was an important job to be done.
-Everybody was sure that Somebody would do it.
+This is a story about four people named Everybody, Somebody, Anybody and Nobody.
+There was an important job to be done and Everybody was sure that Somebody would do it.
 Anybody could have done it, but Nobody did it.
 Somebody got angry about that, because it was Everybody’s job.
 Everybody thought Anybody could do it, but Nobody realized that Everybody wouldn’t do it.
-It ended up that Everybody blamed Somebody when Nobody did what Anybody could have done.
+It ended up that Everybody blamed Somebody when Nobody did what Anybody could have.

 The story may be confusing but the message is clear: no one took responsibility so nothing got accomplished.